• Call Contact

 Year to date withdrawals from the vaults of the Shanghai Gold Exchange (SGE) came in at a staggering 1,958 tonnes on 25 September 2015 – a record high – according to data released by the SGE on Friday.
 In week 38, which runs from 21 September until 25 September, 66 tonnes of gold were withdrawn … Continue Reading arrow

-How Much Gold Is China Importing And Does It Still Correlates to SGE Withdrawals?
+How Much Gold Is China Importing?

-How Much Gold Is China Importing And Does It Still Correlates to SGE Withdrawals?
+How Much Gold Is China Importing?

 • date